Vedant-Bhalgama/Dr0pFi/README.md

 # Note

+`--> I also thank 1d8 for adding noconsole view in the Dr0Fi`

 `--> I thank Zaid Sabih as he taught me to make this kind of wonderful and useful programs.`

 `--> I am not going to be responsible for any Illegal Purpose`